mnieber/dodo-commands/README.md

 ## Introduction

-Dodo Commands is a small framework for creating separate development environments for your projects.
+Dodo Commands is a small framework for creating separated development environments for your projects.
 Each development environment contains:

 - a Python virtual environment
 - a set of short commands